the-turing-way/the-turing-way/book/website/foreword/background.md

 (fw-background)=
 # Background

+_Our moonshot goal is to make reproducibility "too easy not to do"._

 Reproducible research is necessary to ensure that scientific work can be trusted.
-Funders and publishers are beginning to require that publications include access to the underlying data and the analysis code.
+Motivated by strong advocacy from the research community for open science and research reproducibility, funders and publishers are increasingly requiring that publications include access to the underlying data and analysis code.
 The goal is to ensure that all results can be independently verified and built upon in future work.

 This is sometimes easier said than done.
-Sharing these research outputs means understanding data management, library sciences, software development, and continuous integration techniques: skills that are not widely taught or expected of academic researchers and data scientists.
+Sharing these research outputs means understanding and applying a range of practices, including open science, data management, library sciences, software development, and continuous integration techniques—skills that are not widely taught or expected of academic researchers and data scientists.
-Furthermore, 'technical skill' alone is not sufficient for making research reproducible and open for all.
+Furthermore, technical skill alone is not sufficient for making research reproducible and open for all.

 _The Turing Way_ provides resources to build an understanding of good practices and improve research habits through modular chapters in a self-contained handbook.
+Rather than reinventing the wheel by rewriting or redefining data science best practices, approaches or methods, we encourage using _The Turing Way_ to introduce concepts in accessible language, highlight curated resources, and set readers up for a deep dive into topics of their choice.

-Lessons learned through _The Turing Way_ series of guides will help design projects with reproducible, collaborative and ethical research frameworks.
+Lessons learned through _The Turing Way_ series of guides will help design projects with reproducible, collaborative, and ethical research frameworks.
-It will also ensure that PhD students, postdocs, PIs and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to nudge research and data science to be more efficient, effective and understandable.
+It will also ensure that PhD students, postdocs, PIs, and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to nudge research and data science to be more efficient, effective, and understandable.

 ```{figure} ../figures/evolution-openscience.*
 ---